NSNolan/LockerRoom/README.md

  $ launchctl print system/com.nsnolan.LockerRoomDaemon
  ```

 However, macOS also prevents a launch daemon with an ad-hoc code signature from running when System Integrity Protection is enabled.
-Until the lauch daemon is signed with a developer certificate and provision profile System Integrity Protection must be disabled from the RecoveryOS parition with the following command:
+Until the lauch daemon is signed with a developer certificate and provision profile, System Integrity Protection must be disabled from the RecoveryOS parition with the following command:
 ```
 $ csrutil disable
 ```

-Out-of-process disk image operations are an incremental step towards running Locker Room in an App Sandbox.
-Locker Room will not enable an App Sandbox until the launch daemon is codesigned with a developer identity, provisioning profile and can be run without disable System Integrity Protection.
+Out-of-process disk image operations are an incremental step towards running Locker Room inside of an App Sandbox.
+Locker Room will not enable App Sandboxing until the launch daemon is codesigned with a developer identity, provisioning profile and can be run without disabling System Integrity Protection.

 #### Retired PIV Slots